SonamShukla10/Front-End-Projects/evaluate-news-nlp project/README.md

 npm start

-On Console : (IF GOt Some Error Related to Navigation)
+On Console : (IF Got Some Error Related to Navigation)
 ----------------------------------------------------
   navigator.serviceWorker.getRegistrations().then(function(registrations) { for(let registration of registrations) { registration.unregister() } })